KDE/kapidox/docs/metainfo_syntax.md

 subgroup: tier 1 # optional, a group must be defined
 type: functional  # optional
 logo: relative/path/to/logo.png # Used only if not part of a group, defaults to logo.png if present
-platforms:  # optional, name accepted: all, Linux, Windows, MacOSX
+platforms:  # optional, name accepted: all, Linux, FreeBSD, Windows, macOS, Android
     - name: Linux
       note: Functional only with running BlueZ 5 # optional
 public_lib: true  # if not defined, the library is ignored